antarctica/lantern/docs/architecture.md

 - managing [Records](/docs/models.md#records)
 - transforming these into a static website for discovery
-- optionally, [Verifying](/docs/monitoring.md#site-verification) the contents of this static website
+- [Checking](/docs/monitoring.md#site-checks) the static website's content and downloads linked from records

 A minimum Catalogue consists of: